netw0rm/atlaskit/packages/ak-comment/proposedSpec.md

 ### Comment threads

-Comments can be nested by providing additional `Comment` elements as children.
+Comments can be nested.
+This can be done either by providing additional `Comment` elements as children, or via a `nestedComments` property.

+The advantage of using a `content` property is that it allows the structure of the JSX to closely mirror the actual structure of the nested comments.

+The advantage of using a `nestedComments` property is that the content will be present 100% of the time, while there may not be a nested comment, so we won't be using components with no children.

+Which of these approaches should we choose?
+Currently we are using the `content` property.
+See below for examples.

+#### Using content property

 ```
 // Other Comment props left out for clarity